 Knoxville is the most dog-friendly city in the Southeast, according to Dog Fancy magazine.
 Most rental places will allow you to have pets for an additional security deposit, which can range from $125 to $200 per pet, and a small monthly pet fee of $10 or $15 per pet.
-Unfortunately, not all dog breeds are looked at so lovingly.
-Certain breeds, such as pit bulls, Rottweilers, akitas, chows, and wolf-hybrids, aren't welcome at most rental places, so be sure to check with the landlord if you’re carrying one of these furry friends in tow.
+But, be sure to check with the landlord if you’re carrying one of these furry friends in tow.

-If you like to be the center of attention, you need an apartment rental in downtown Knoxville.
-Located smack-dab in the middle of the city, the metro area is just north of UT and has easy access to other Knoxville areas via Kingston Pike and I-40.
+If you like to be the center, you need an apartment rental in downtown Knoxville.
+Located smack-dab in the middle of the city, the metro area has easy access to other Knoxville areas via Kingston Pike and I-40.

 Downtown rentals usually include condos and residential lofts located over retail shops.
 Trendy renters should look for historic buildings converted into modern high-end digs.
 The Holston, for example, was a former bank prior to its residential conversion.
 When you opt for metro living, you'll be within walking distance of quaint stores, local eateries, bars, and many of Knoxville's entertainment options.

 While downtown is one of the most expensive areas, you'll find some brag-worthy extras hidden under that price tag.
 Some luxury rentals south of the river come with private boat docks and slips (And, really, what’s more brag-worthy than aquatic machinery?).
 Some north-side complexes offer media rooms, wine cellars and door attendants.
-Living here will give you easy access to all the popular locals you’ve probably heard about before (Hipsters need not apply), including Market Square, Mechanicsville and the historic homes in Fourth and Gill.
+Living here will give you easy access to all the popular locals you’ve probably heard about before, including Market Square, Mechanicsville and the historic homes in Fourth and Gill.

 Bordered by the Holston River to the south and east, East Knoxville has lush rolling hills and large old-growth trees.
 You'll find an eclectic collection of homes from the 1920s through the 1960s and country club living, meaning that awesome golf set might actually get put to use this year.
-The architectural diversity, which spans post-war ranches and estate homes, has something that will appeal to anyone wanting to part with money (Just in case burning it is taking too long).
+The architectural diversity, which spans post-war ranches and estate homes, has something that will appeal to anyone.
 The area gives you easily accessible routes to the metro via I-40, I-640, and (In triple-whammy fashion) Asheville Highway, as well.

 If you want to enjoy the area without the price tag, consider an apartment rental in the area.
 You'll find one-bedroom lofts in gated communities in the low $500 range.
 Expect to find lighted tennis courts, fitness centers and great mountain views, depending on the rental you choose.